-To prevent security incidents, the DICT IT security team scans the UGent computer network for vulnerabilities.
+To prevent security incidents, the ICT security team scans the UGent network for vulnerabilities.

 Commonly, false positives in vulnerability scanning occur when the scanner can access only a subset of the required information, which prevents it from accurately determining whether a vulnerability exists.